apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   so this setting only affects index usage for queries.)
   This option is supported for indexes of type `lucene` and `property`.
   `@since Oak 1.10.0`

+[blobSize][OAK-2201]
+: Default value 32768 (32kb).
+: Size in bytes used for splitting the index files when storing them in NodeStore

+functionName
+: Name to be used to enable index usage with [native query support](#native-query).

+name
+: Deprecated.
+Optional property.
+: Captures the name of the index which is used while logging

+indexPath
+: Deprecated.
+Optional string property to specify [index path](#copy-on-write).
+: Path of the index definition in the repository.
+For e.g. if the index definition is specified at `/oak:index/lucene` then set this path in `indexPath`

 #### <a name="indexing-rules"></a> Indexing Rules